rgeyer/rs_selfservice/README.md

         php composer.phar install

-3. Install the pear/pyrus managed dependencies:

-        pear channel-discover zend.googlecode.com/svn
-        pear install zend/zend-1.12.0

-4. Make sure that /path/to/rsss/logs exists, and is writable by apache2/httpd
+3. Make sure that /path/to/rsss/logs exists, and is writable by apache2/httpd

-5. Copy application/configs/db.ini.tpl and application/configs/cloud_creds.ini.tpl to their *.ini equivalents, and enter your values.
+4. Copy config/autoload/local.php.dist to config/autoload/local.php, and enter your values.

-6. Run application/scripts/zap_schema.sh script which will create the schema in the DB specified in application/configs/db.ini and populate the 3 "standard" products.
+5. Run the following commands which will create the schema in the DB specified in config/autoload/local.php and populate the 3 "standard" products.

-7. Edit library/SelfService/GoogleAuthAdapter.php to use your servers hostname/ip rather than "local.rsss.com"
+        vendor/bin/doctrine-module orm:schema-tool:create
+        php public/index.php product add

-8. Enjoy..
+6. Enjoy..
 Hopefully!

-## For Zend Server
+## For Zend Server (Temporarily deprecated/untested)
 1. Download and install Composer:

         curl -s http://getcomposer.org/installer | php